Shimano Pedaling Dynamics: History

+Design

 Shimano makes a number of different SPD-type cleats, and not all cleats are compatible with all pedals, mainly between the recessed metal "mountain" (SPD) [2-Bolt] line and the protruding plastic "road" (SPD-SL) [3-Bolt] (a.k.a.
 "LOOK") line.

 As for SPD cleats, there is an important distinction between SPD black "single release" cleats (SM-SH51) and silver "multi release" cleats (SM-SH56).
-The former can only be released from the pedal by twisting the heel directly sideward, while the latter can be released twisting the heel in 'any direction' (sideward and upward) and are therefore easier to learn/use for novices to clipless pedals.
+The former can only be released from the pedal by twisting the heel directly sideward through an outward heel rotation, while the latter permits release through a wider range of foot movements, including a certain upward and also diagonal motions, and are therefore easier to learn/use for novices to clipless pedals.
+The SM-SH56 (multi-release) cleats is however more prone to unintentional unclipping compared with SM-SH51 (single-release) cleats.
+Both cleats are compatible with most standard SPD pedals.

+SPD cleats typically allows a limited degree of angular movement, known as a "float", which is in reference to the amount a rider's foot can rotate while clipped into the pedal before the cleat releases.
+The amount of float is determined by the specific SPD cleat and pedal design.
+A small amount of float may accommodate natural variations in foot positioning and reduce stress on the knees.

-And as for SPD-SL cleats, they operate closer to the "single release" SPD cleats, in that they release with more sideward force.
+And as for SPD-SL (SuperLight) cleats, they operate closer to the "single release" SPD cleats, in that they release with more sideward force.
 The SPD-SL cleats are offered in three different 'float' options: Yellow - 6 degrees [like SPD] (SM-SH11), Blue - 2 degrees (SM-SH12), Red - 0 degrees [fixed] (SM-SH10).
 Yellow, one of the original offerings, is the most popular option.
 Blue, the newest, offers a middle ground in float.
 SPD-SL pedals offer a larger contact area than SPD for long road rides, at the expense of ease of walking.

 Both SPD and SPD-SL have a small adjustment screw (per side on dual-side SPD) on the pedal that can be used to alter the resistance required to release the cleat from the pedal, so beginners can have it 'soft' and easy to get out, and then tighten it up as they progress.